Sergei Kirov: Investigations by Soviet authorities

 The other NKVD official may have been Yefim Georgievich Yevdokimov (1891–1939), a Stalin crony, mass-killing specialist, and architect of the Shakhty purge trials, who continued to lead a secret police team within the NKVD even after technically retiring from the OGPU in 1931.
 During one of the committee sessions, Olsky said he was present when Stalin asked Leonid Nikolayev why Comrade Kirov had been killed.
-To this Nikolayev replied that he carried out the instruction of the "Chekists" (meaning the NKVD) and pointed towards the group of "Chekists" (NKVD officers) standing in the room; Medved was not among them.
+To this Nikolayev replied that he carried out the instruction of the "Chekists" (meaning the NKVD) and pointed towards the group of "Chekists" (NKVD officers) standing in the room.
+Medved was not among them.

-Khrushchev's report, On the Cult of Personality and Its Consequences, was later read at closed-door Party meetings.
+Khrushchev's 1956 report, "On the Cult of Personality and Its Consequences", was later read at closed-door Party meetings.
 Afterwards, new material was received by the Pospelov Committee, including the assertion by Kirov's chauffeur, Kuzin, that Commissar Borisov, Kirov's friend and bodyguard, who was responsible for Kirov's round-the-clock security at the Smolny Institute, was intentionally killed, and that his death in a road accident was not an accident at all.

-Politburo Commission headed by A. Yakovlev

-The last attempt in the Soviet Union to review the Kirov murder case was the Politburo Commission headed by Alexander Nikolaevich Yakovlev which was established in the Gorbachev period in 1989, shortly before the dissolution of the Soviet Union.
-The investigating team included personnel from the USSR Procurator's Office, the Military Procuracy, the KGB, and various archival administrations.
-After two years of investigations, the working team of the Yakovlev Commission concluded that: in this affair no materials objectively support Stalin's participation or NKVD participation in the organization and carrying out of Kirov's murder.
+In 1989, the last attempt in the Soviet Union to review the Kirov murder case was made by the Politburo Commission headed by Alexander Nikolaevich Yakovlev.
+After two years of investigations, the working team of the Commission concluded that no materials were found to support Stalin's or NKVD's participation in Kirov's murder.
+Yakovlev dissented, noticing that a number of circumstances indicated the murder was organized by the NKVD.
+According to Amy Knight, the Politburo Commission tried to whitewash Stalin.

+Significance and responsibility

+Kirov's assassination became a major event in the history of the Soviet Union because it was used by Stalin to justify the Moscow trials and his campaign of terror known as the Great Purge.
+At the time of Kirov's murder, Maxim Litvinov, the Soviet Foreign Minister, was out of the country.
+His daughter Tanya implied that Litvinov realised this event might be an excuse for Stalin to unleash a reign of terror.

+This view was shared by Anastas Mikoyan's son, who stated that the murder of Kirov had certain similarities to the burning of the Reichstag in Nazi Germany in 1933.
+The fire at the Reichstag was often said to have been organized by the Nazis as a pretext for the mass persecution of the Communists and Social Democrats in Germany.
+The physical removal of Kirov meant the elimination of a future potential rival for Stalin.
+The principal objective, as with the fire at the Reichstag, was to manufacture an excuse for repression and control.
+Based on circumstantial evidence, a number of historians concluded that the assassination was ordered by Stalin.